 The latest smartphones don’t have a minijack output that allows you to connect headphones or in-ear monitors.
-Although some smartphones still have this output, the quality is not great, and there is insufficient power to power headphones.
+Some smartphones still have this output, but it’s not very good and doesn’t have enough power to power headphones.

 - To use hi-fi headphones at their best, you will need to connect a headphone amplifier to your smartphone.
 The connection is similar to the one used for computers.
 You will need either a USB Audio or USB Input amplifier to do this.

 - However, the required cable will vary from one smartphone to the next.
 Headphone jack sizes come in different varieties, and so do headphone amps.
 You will need an adapter for Apple Lightning to USB, which is required for Android models.

 You can pair your smartphone with either a portable audio-DAC or portable amplifier for mobile use.
 These can also be connected to your smartphone’s USB port.

 The only difference is that they are smaller and easier to carry around in your pocket.

 When not to use an Ampere?

 In-ear headphones and earphones can be used with most smartphones without the need for this device.